 With so many steps and processes involved in escheatment, the next phase of modernization is creating a wholistic application, rather than using stand-alone systems to accomplish those goals.
 Linking escheatment to a digital treasury management platform can create a fully integrated workflow with automated processes and the benefits of end-to-end visibility.

 “As a bank, we are uniquely positioned to offer a better, more automated experience to our clients for escheatment services.
-We can meet them where they are along their digital journey as they migrate to more electronic forms of payment,” says Marck Dorvil, Senior Vice President of Treasury Management Product Development at U.S. Bank, whose team is responsible for bringing new and innovative products in the market.
+We can meet them where they are along their digital journey as they migrate to more electronic forms of payment,” says Vanessa Angeles, senior vice president and head of new product development, Global Treasury Management at U.S. Bank.
+Her team is responsible for bringing new and innovative products in the market.
 “Until the day comes where all payments are electronic, we are here to help our clients every step of the way.”

 Imagine a system where uncashed checks were automatically identified and processed as they aged, following the rules of the individual applicable jurisdiction, right up until the time the money was either delivered to its rightful owner or turned over to the respective government entity.

-Larry Andretich, Vice President of Treasury Management at U.S. Bank and a member of Dorvil’s team, is working on the automated escheatment solution that delivers those end-to-end results.
+Larry Andretich, Vice President of Treasury Management at U.S. Bank and a member of Angeles’s team, is working on the automated escheatment solution that delivers those end-to-end results.
 He sees advantages for any company that deals with unclaimed property, but highlights obvious benefits for public utilities, commercial real estate entities and health care companies that often deal with stale deposits or small overpayments on accounts.
-According to Andretich, “the new solution will be integrated, automated, and exception-based.”
+According to Andretich, “the new solution is integrated, automated and exception-based.”

 “Integrating the application with our Check Disbursement Services and the behind the scenes operations creates the opportunities for automation and exceptions-based handling of only critical items requiring review.
 This full end-to-end system truly provides a virtually hands-off approach to managing unclaimed property,” says Andretich.

-The entire process will be automated, with full end-to-end visibility in the user interface.
-The new service will do all the heavy lifting in terms of liability analysis, due diligence mailing, managing the responses and filing the state reports.
+The entire process is automated, with full end-to-end visibility in the user interface.
+The new service does all the heavy lifting in terms of liability analysis, due diligence mailing, managing the responses and filing the state reports.

-“Taking an integrated approach to the escheatment solution will allow clients to take advantage of all our Check Disbursement services including account reconciliation, check fraud prevention and access to check images for research,” says Michele Johnson, Vice President of Core Payables at U.S. Bank, whose team will manage the new escheatment solution.
+“Taking an integrated approach to the escheatment solution will allow clients to take advantage of all our Check Disbursement services including account reconciliation, check fraud prevention and access to check images for research,” says Angeles.
 “Clients can also choose to outsource their check printing and mailing process to the bank, completely automating their check disbursements from print to escheatment.”